 In a place like this you want to live quiet, economical, and simple.
 You want to have a few friends you can count on and buy lots of shrimp on the beach from fishermen who just come in.
 A couple of beers in the evening to calm the mind are good, and reading ” Old Man and the Sea ” puts your mind in the right frame.

-Here, in Mazatlan, I have time to savor time.
+Here, in Mazatlan, we all have time to savor our time here.